bumps/bumps/README.rst

 * display seed value used for fit so it can be rerun with *--seed*
 * save MCMC files using gzip
 * remove R stat from saved state
-* show seed value used for random number generator
+* restore *--pars* option, which was broken in 0.7.17
+* terminate the MPI session when the fit is complete instead of waiting for the allocation to expire
+* allow a series of fits in the same MPI session
 * support newest matplotlib
-* restore *--pars* option, which was broken in 0.7.17

 v0.7.18 2020-11-16
 ------------------